markteehan/Contain-Yourself-Kafka/03_SQLServer_to_ConfluentCloud/README.md

 ## Requirements
 - An Apache Kafka target system.
 This examples uses a [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) cluster (any region, any cloud provider); with an enabled Schema Registry
 - a Confluent Cloud apiKey & Secret; SR basic auth credentials
-- open outbound ports 9092 and 443 on the MySQL VM
+- open outbound ports 9092 and 443

 ## Setup
+edit "setenv" to set values for the required keys
 If you are connecting to a no-auth Kafka system (which is not recommended; but anyway...) then remove all references to these auth properties: (xx_SSL_ENDPOINT_IDENTIFICATION_ALGORITHM, xx_SECURITY_PROTOCOL, xx_SASL_MECHANISM, xx_SASL_JAAS_CONFIG)
 ```
 Replace...

 - REPLACEME_BOOTSTRAP_SERVERS with your bootstrap servers (for example: pkc-xxxx1.asia-southeast1.gcp.confluent.cloud:9092)
 - REPLACEME_APIKEY with your Confluent Cloud API Key (usually a 16 alpha-character UUID).
 Dont adjust the escaping or quotes.
 - REPLACEME_APISECRET with your Confluent Cloud API Key (usually a long alpla-numeric UUID).
 Dont adjust the escaping or quotes.
 - REPLACEME_SR_URL with your Confluent Cloud Schema Registry URL (for example https://psrc-xxxxx.ap-southeast-2.aws.confluent.cloud)
 - REPLACEME_SR_AUTH with your (colon-delimited) Confluent CLoud Schema Registry basic Auth (for example XXX:YYYY).
 Dont add quotes or escape chars.
+- REPLACEME_DATABASE_HOSTNAME with the hostname of the SQLServer database
-- REPLACEME_DB_HOSTNAME with the name of the mySQL database server (for example mysql-hostname)
+- REPLACEME_DATABASE_SERVER_NAME with the server name of the SQLServer database server
-- REPLACEME_DBNAME with the mySQL database name (for example my-database)
+- REPLACEME_DBNAME with the database name
+- REPLACEME_DATABASE_USER with the username
-- REPLACEME_TABLE with the mySQL table name (for example dept)
+- REPLACEME_DATABASE_PASSWORD with the password

 ```